gregsealby/mpf-docs/mechs/spinners/index.rst

          number: 42	# number depends on your platform

 It is very common to count the rotations of your spinner per player.
-You can eiher use a player variable or a counter for that.
+You can either use a player variable or a counter for that.
 This is an example:

 .. code-block:: mpf-config